We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Best headset: Logitech G PRO X

 Hearing and speaking to teammates is essential when playing competitive multiplayer games online, which is why Logitech’s G Pro X is such a great gift.
 The headset can create a virtual 7.1 surround sound environment, so players will be able to hear opponents approaching from any direction.
 This makes a huge difference when playing games where every second counts.
 The G Pro X’s large, 50mm drivers will deliver clear sound regardless of which game they’re playing.
 The headset’s microphone is flexible, so gamers can move it around to find the perfect place for them.
 Communication is key during online matches, so having a microphone that’s always near and ready is a huge plus.
-This headset is compatible with PCs, the PlayStation 4, PlayStation 5, and Nintendo Switch.
-Xbox gamers should check out this headset instead.
+This headset is compatible with PCs, the PlayStation 4, PlayStation 5, and Nintendo Switch (Xbox gamers should check out this headset instead).
+Or, if you’re feeling extra giving, there’s Audeze’s $299 Maxwell wireless headset.

 Best mobile gaming controller: Backbone One

-The Backbone One effectively turns your iPhone into a Nintendo Switch.
-This controller shell connects directly to the iPhone’s Lighting port and grips itself to both sides of the device.
-Once it’s connected, gamers can play iOS titles that support external controllers with traditional buttons, triggers, and control sticks.
+The Backbone One effectively turns your iPhone 15 or Android smartphone into a Nintendo Switch.
+This controller shell connects directly to the smartphone’s USB-C port and grips itself to both sides of the device.
+Once connected, gamers can play iOS titles that support external controllers with traditional buttons, triggers, and control sticks.
 The Backbone One can also be used by iPhone gamers who want to stream cloud games using services provided by Microsoft, Sony, and NVidia.
-This accessory brings out the full gaming potential of the iPhone.
-If you’re an Android user, the Razer Kishi offers the same functionality for smartphones on that platform.
+This accessory brings out the full gaming potential of the iPhone or Android device.
+If you have an iPhone 14 or earlier, you’ll need to get the version of this controller with a Lightning jack instead.

-One of the biggest barriers to entry for would-be computer gamers is finding enough space for a desktop, but Bosgame’s Mini PC is an interesting solution.
-This compact gaming PC can run many newer titlesat 1080P with medium settings enabled, and you may be able to eek out even more performance on a game-by-game basis.
-That’s due in large part to the machine’s Ryzen 7 5800U 8-core processor, 16GB of RAM, and NVMe SSD.
-These are components we’d expect to see in computers that cost one to two hundred dollars more.
+One of the biggest barriers to entry for would-be computer gamers is finding enough space for a desktop, but GEEKOM’s latest Mini PC is an interesting solution.
+This compact gaming PC can run many newer titles at 1080P with medium to high settings enabled, and you may be able to eke out even more performance on a game-by-game basis.
+That’s due in large part to the machine’s 13th Generation 14-core Intel i9 processor, 32GB of RAM, and 2TB NVMe SSD.
+There are less expensive mini PCs out there, but GEEKOM’s is one of the few that can offer excellent performance without a dedicated graphics card, and in a form factor this small.
 If you’re shopping for a lapsed PC gamer, or someone who wants to give gaming on Windows a try, this is the gift to get.

-Gaming laptops used to be incredibly compromised, but ASUS’ ROG Strix G15 proves how far technology has come.
-The Windows laptop has an AMD Ryzen 9 5980HX processor, 32GB of RAM (memory), 1TB SSD, and a Radeon RX 6800M graphics card with 12GB of dedicated video memory under the hood.
-Its 15.6-inch QHD display has a refresh rate of 165Hz, which is better than most gaming monitors.
+Gaming laptops used to be incredibly compromised, but ASUS’ ROG Strix G16 proves how far technology has come.
+The Windows laptop has an Intel Core i9-13980HX processor, 16GB of RAM (memory), 1TB SSD, and a GeForce RTX 4070 graphics card with 8GB of dedicated video memory under the hood.
+Its 16-inch HD display has a refresh rate of 165Hz, which is better than most gaming monitors.
 A higher refresh rate allows the screen to keep up with fast-paced games without lagging.
 This laptop’s specs are overkill for casual gamers who mostly stick to indie titles, but it’s the right machine for gamers who like to live on the cutting edge, but travel too often to justify getting a high-end desktop.
 The laptop is also chock full of ports, so connecting accessories won’t require an adapter; it even has an HDMI port, so plugging it into a monitor or TV is a single cable affair.
 Razer’s Blade Stealth 13 is a good alternative if you’d like to get them a similarly specced machine with a smaller footprint.

 Best for streaming: Elgato HD60 S+